Food Business Registration

 Class 4 includes the following:

-• the sale of shelf stable pre-packaged low risk food such as confectionery, crisps, frozen ice cream, UHT milk, bottled drinks - for example, newsagents, pharmacies, video stores and some milk bars;
+• the sale of shelf stable pre-packaged low risk food such as confectionery, crisps, frozen ice cream, UHT milk, bottled drinks - for example, newsagents, pharmacies and some milk bars;

 • the sale of packaged alcohol - for example, bottle shops;